ericvpineda/mental-wellness-hub/README.md

 ## Live Version:
 - To explore the live version of our website, simply follow this link: ```zero-to-one-beta.vercel.app```

+## Important Installation
+- Please read the Frontend and Backend readme for step-by-step instruction on how to setup the frontend + backend + convex (database).
+Thank you!
 ## Technologies used:
 - Frontend:
     - ReactJS